The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - control any discharges to air and water

 - carry out an environmental monitoring programme

 The next set of regulatory decisions will be made when the developer wants to carry out underground investigations at a possible site.
 This will provide further information, for example, about the geology and hydrogeology at the depth they plan to build the GDF.

 As part of their underground investigations, the developer will need to build access shafts and tunnels.
 It’s likely they will also need facilities on the surface, for example to provide ventilation and access.

 The Environment Agency will make decisions about whether to allow underground investigation to begin.
-At this stage the Environment Agency would expect the developer to provide additional information from site investigations to support their application for a revised permit.
+At this stage the Environment Agency would expect the developer to provide additional information from site investigations to support their application for an environmental permit.
 This information may include assessments of the feasibility of building a GDF.

-The Environment Agency will only grant a revised permit if the application meets its regulatory requirements.
+The Environment Agency will only grant an environmental permit if the application meets its regulatory requirements.
 It would also expect a developer to be able to demonstrate that underground investigations will not affect the long-term environmental safety of the candidate site.

 Building the infrastructure

 Building activities could include excavating vaults to dispose of the radioactive waste and tunnels to access the vaults.
 Construction is also likely to start on the surface facilities where radioactive waste will be received and securely stored before it is transferred underground for disposal.